tupini07/StyleTransfer/README.md

 To see the description of each task you can do `python -m stransfer <group name> <task name> --help`.

-For a deeper explanation of each group/task you can also check [the respective documentation page](https://tupini07.github.io/StyleTransfer/terminal_interface.html)
+For a more detailed explanation of each group/task (and examples) you can also check [the respective documentation page](https://tupini07.github.io/StyleTransfer/terminal_interface.html)

 ### Group names and their tasks